 We start out with speeches written by the students themselves, and practice different rhetorical principles and means.
 Subsequently, we apply this knowledge to dramatic characters and scenes, especially from classical drama by Shakespeare and Molière.

 The Emotional Body is a course aiming to develop our emotionallity and acquire tools to let it be expressed truthfully and authentically.
 The class is an invitation to play with body, emotion and mind in order to realize what is flowing freely and what is hidden, and therefore to acquire more authenticity and truthfulness on stage, and in doing so, establish a stronger connection with the audience.

 Theatre is a big game, and so games are the main frame of this class.
 Games that turn into different improvisations that allow the actor to develop a physical, emotional and mental awareness of his different emotions and how they are channeled through movement and action.

-The rules of the game: listening, tension, attention, intuition, action and reaction, the need to express, and imagination are some of the pillars that sustain the Emotional Awareness work.
+The rules of the game: listening, tension, attention, intuition, action and reaction, the need to express, and imagination are some of the pillars that sustain the Emotional Body work.

 Ritual forms and archetypes work as inspirations for the improvising dynamics.
 They allow us to move from common concepts to the particularities of our ways of expression and of telling a story.